cpfaff/rbefdata_paper/paper/rbefdata.md

 ## [1] "Competition of saplings for N -Pilot- system 15N retention"
 ```

+We write the datasets into two variables called `Nretention` and `design`
+before merging.

 * both datasets contain a `plot_id` that can be used for merge